Chrysorthenches argentea

 Chrysorthenches argentea is a species of moth in the family Plutellidae.
 It was described by John S. Dugdale in 1996.
 It is endemic to New Zealand and has been observed in the Buller District and in the West Coast.
 The larval host is Manoao colensoi.
 Adults are on the wing in December.

 Taxonomy

 This species was first described in 1996 by John S. Dugdale using specimens reared from larvae collected on Manoao colensoi and obtained at Giles Creek at the headwaters of Fletcher Creek in the Buller District.
 The male holotype is held at the New Zealand Arthropod Collection.

 Description

-The mature lava is between 7 to 8 mm in length, has a brown head and a green or tan body marked with a chevron like pattern.
+The mature lava is between 7 and 8 mm in length, has a brown head and a green or tan body marked with a chevron like pattern.

 Dugdale described the adults of this species as follows: